 Disguising yourself through OpenVPN SSL

 OpenVPN can be set up in two different ways.
-The first method that I’m going to show you is much simpler and I would recommend it for users that are not too technically inclined.
+The first method that I’m going to show you is much simpler, and I would recommend it for users who are not technically inclined.

 Dedicated OpenVPN Apps

 All leading providers offer dedicated clients who have built-in support for OpenVPN.
 These clients are extremely easy to set up: users can select the OpenVPN protocol with a single click and even change to other tunneling protocols like PPTP, L2TP, SSTP, etc.